Permit Application Use Agreement - All paperwork must be submitted to the Film Office

 Sample Script for Surveying Residents/Business Owners

-Below is a guide of how to approach a resident or business owner.
+Below is a guide if you are approached by a resident or business owner.
 (Note: due to COVID please do not knock on doors and maintain social distancing at all times).
 If you are going into a business, always ask to speak to a manager or owner (when available):

 My name is ________________ and I work on behalf of (production company) and our production is requesting to film on (street name) during (hours) on (date).
-In order to obtain a permit with the San Francisco Film Commission during these hours, we are required to get signatures from nearby residents who may be affected by the filming activities, acknowledging you have been notified of the filming.
+In order to obtain a permit with Film SF/San Francisco Film Commission during these hours, we are required to survey nearby residents who may be affected by the filming activities, acknowledging you have been notified of the filming.
 This survey is not a request for permission to film.
 This is purely an information gathering tool which Film SF uses to gauge concerns and support.
 Please review this survey.
 You can sign the survey now or you can email, call or text your response at the number indicated on the survey.
 Do you have any questions?
 Thank you for your time and consideration.

 A request to use an Unmanned Aircraft System for filming over city property under jurisdiction for Film SF to permit can be considered, but there are several requirements involved.
 Drone filming activity operating under a 333-Exemption or with 14CFR Part 107 and the appropriate waivers will be reviewed for approval if the locations fall under jurisdiction of the Film Office to permit.
 Please click on the above link for all information and resources.